MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 will be the subject of future development.
 For now, the target grid based on a constant set of z-star levels that are specified at initialization.

-For the regridding step, layer thicknesses are set according to the target grid, conserving volume:
+For the grid selection step, the target grid is determined and layer thicknesses are set according to the target grid, conserving volume:

 .. math::